Zlandael/NJJavaWeatherApp/README.md

 # NJJavaWeatherApp
-A simple Java weather app providing city search, temperature, and condition in New Jersey.
+A simple Java weather app providing city search, current conditions, and temperature in New Jersey.